JJ/hoborg/text/text.md

 was one of them.

 His
-unhappiness had gone up one notch, his mouth an inverted V with spittle that was started to give his black mask a ragged appearance, like monster teeth.
-Rufus started to shiver when he appeared in the door that had been cracked open.
+unhappiness had gone up one notch, his mouth an inverted V foaming with spittle that was started to give his black mask a ragged appearance, like monster teeth.
+Rufus started to shiver when he appeared in the cracked-open door.

 "Why?
-We were about to get them" he asked looking at Rufus.
+We were about to get them" he shot, straight away, looking at Rufus.

 Rufus smiled a sad smile.
 "I know.
 And I know what would have happened.
 That's why I came in.
 Or rather Manuel did."
-He seemed a bit defying, but only managed to look that for a brief second.
+He seemed a bit defying, but only managed to flash it for a brief second.

+The inverted V in Ted's face became a cruel line.

+"That's funny.
+Ever so funny."
+But nobody was laughing.
+"So you think you can do our act, don't you?"
+Rufus did an aborted shrug.
+"You want to be one of us, right?
+You think you're funny enough?"
+Rufus started shivering again, and I tried to disappear just by force of will.
+"Or maybe your apparatus is?"
+Guy tried to appease him.

+"Hey, Ted, he solved the situation, didn't he?
+All our guys are now safe, only hurt was him"

+"He solved it, did he?
+All crackers escaped, and cracked him, instead of us cracking them" I almost smiled hearing Ted "Cracker" talk about crackers.
+Guy started to say something about the Guards, but Ted continued.
+"Since your doohickey is so good at acting, what if we put it in the clown posse?
+Wouldn't that be just great?"

+Rufus just opened his mouth, not daring to say anything.

+"Tomorrow I want to see you both in front of my carriage.
+We'll start right away to rehearse.
+Guy, they're out of the menagerie."
+Guy threw his hands up, as if to say "Whatever".
+Rufus showed a face of pain, but Guy had finished stitching.

+I said nothing, but was already thinking about possibilities and I didn't like them a bit.
+I felt my cheeks burn and I first though I had flushed, but then I realize there was light and heat coming from the open door.
+Something was afire out there.

 We didn't start the fire
 -----------------------------